Espa?ol

 For medical questions, we encourage you to review our information with your doctor.

-Cancer starts when cells in the body begin to grow out of control.
+Cancer of any kind starts when cells in the body begin to grow out of control.
 Cells in nearly any part of the body can become cancer.
+Wilms tumors start in one or both kidneys.

-To understand Wilms tumors, it helps to know a little about the kidneys.
-The kidneys are 2 bean-shaped organs that are attached to the back wall of the abdomen (see picture).
+To understand Wilms tumors, it helps to know about the kidneys and how they work.
+The kidneys are 2 bean-shaped organs attached to the back wall of the abdomen (see picture).
 One kidney is just to the left and the other just to the right of the backbone.

 The kidneys do a number of things: